 well as private industry and non-governmental organizations.
 In response to

-the 2010 Deepwater Horizon oil spill, CAPT Austin served first as Deputy
+the 2010 Deepwater Horizon oil spill, RDML Austin served first as Deputy

 Incident Commander, then as the Incident Commander for the state of